• Menu

 Benjamin Chaires Sr., Plantation Owner

 Verdura was a large cotton plantation of 9,440 acres located in eastern Leon County near Tallahassee and established by Benjamin Chaires.
-Benjamin Chaires was born in Onslow County, North Carolina on January 25, 1786, the son of Joseph and Mary Green Chaires.
+Benjamin Chaires was born in Onslow County, North Carolina, on January 25, 1786, the son of Joseph and Mary Green Chaires.
 He first moved to Jefferson County, Georgia, and married Sarah Jane Powell on February 8, 1811, in Baldwin County, Georgia.

 Chaires began buying land in Florida while it was still controlled by Spain, buying a one-third interest in a plantation on Amelia Island in 1818, and purchasing additional land near Jacksonville and St. Augustine.
 While living in northeastern Florida, Chaires was involved in a lawsuit with Zephaniah Kingsley, best known as the developer and owner of the Kingsley Plantation on Fort George Island.
-The lawsuit involved timber Chaires had harvested from Kingsley’s Greenfield Plantation located at the juncture of the St. Johns and Pablo Rivers.
+The lawsuit involved timber Chaires had harvested from Kingsley’s Greenfield Plantation, located at the juncture of the St. Johns and Pablo Rivers.

 In May 1820, Chaires and Thomas Fitch purchased 59 slaves from George Atkinson of Camden County, Georgia, with Chaires receiving 32 slaves as his share.
 Fitch was also a plantation owner and slaveholder in South Georgia and East Florida.
 When Florida was ceded to the United States in 1821, Fitch was appointed the first Judge of the new territorial government in St. Augustine.
-That same year though, the yellow fever epidemic had come to St. Augustine, and within days of his appointment as Judge, Thomas Fitch, his wife, and children died of yellow fever.
+That same year, though, the yellow fever epidemic had come to St. Augustine, and within days of his appointment as Judge, Thomas Fitch, his wife, and children died of yellow fever.

 When the city of Jacksonville was founded in 1822, the survey of the first section of Jacksonville was conducted in June 1822 under the supervision of Chaires and two other commissioners.
 Duval County was created out of St. Johns County on August 12, 1822, and Jacksonville was designated the county seat of Duval County.
-Chaires was friends with William Pope Duval, governor of the Florida Territory, who appointed Chaires County Judge for Duval County for a term in 1823 and 1824.
+Chaires was friends with William Pope Duval, the governor of the Florida Territory, who appointed Chaires County Judge for Duval County for a term in 1823 and 1824.
 Chaires was also a justice of the peace in Duval County.

 In 1824, Chaires received a contract to provide rations to the Seminoles as provided for in the Treaty of Moultrie Creek.
 Although he held the contract for only a year, the profits that he made from that contract partially funded his future land purchases.
 Eventually, he came to own 30,000 acres in St. Johns, Duval, and Alachua counties.
 Under an Act of Congress on May 23, 1828, Chaires claimed part of the 20,000-acre Arredondo Grant located around Alachua and High Springs.
 According to Sharyn Heilman Shields, author of the book Whispers from Verdura: The Lost Legacy of Benjamin Chaires, Chaires had purchased up to 45,000 acres in Florida.